Proven-Paradox/shaper-system/Handbook.md

 Description: You interrupt an opponent's attempt to scan you.
 This could represent anti-divination runes, a robust firewall, deploying chaff grenades, psychic barriers, or other such measures.

 #### Assassinate
-Attack
+Auxiliary
-Action: Major
+Action: Minor
 Prerequisites: [Sneak Attack](#sneak-attack)
-Range: Melee
+Range: None
-Targets: 1 enemy
+Targets: Self
 Cost: 9 MP
-Cooldown: 1 round
+Cooldown: 3 rounds
-Damage: x2 Physical
-Effect: This Attack can hit any target within range, ignoring [Protection](#protection), [Provoke](#provoke), and [Taunt](#taunt).
+Effect: Your next Attack ignores [Protection](#protection), [Provoke](#provoke), and [Taunt](#taunt).
-Description: An attack which bypasses attempts to redirect it.
-This can represent an acrobatic maneuver to get around protectors, sneaking around defensive measures, or similar effects.
+Description: Preparing an attack which bypasses attempts to redirect it.
+This can represent an acrobatic maneuver to get around protectors, sneaking around defensive measures, preparing a missile to ricochet, or similar effects.

 #### Bladebreak
 Attack [Curse]